PierreMarchand20/sphinx_cpp_quickstart/docs/source/stl/memory.rst

     std::vector<int>* pointer_to_a = &a;
     std::cout << pointer_to_a <<" "<< pointer_to_a->size() <<" "<< (*pointer_to_a)[0] <<"\n";

-:ref:`sec_pointers` and :ref:`sec_references` are similar in the sense that they are both mechanisms to access an underlying variable.
-But there are key differences that we highlight here:
+:ref:`stl/memory:pointers` and :ref:`first_cpp_program/basic_syntax:references` are similar in the sense that they are both mechanisms to access an underlying variable.
+But there are key differences that we highlight in :ref:`table_ref_vs_pointer`.

+.. _table_ref_vs_pointer:

 .. list-table:: References vs pointers
    :widths: 25 25